am-shashank/SalesForceCodingChallenge/README.md

 ## Design Structure

-The solution is divided into 4 classes as below
+The solution is divided into 3 classes as below
-- CoffeeShopFutureForce.java: This class implements the main function
+- CoffeeShopFutureForce.java: This class implements the main function and finds the top3 closest shops using helper classes
 - Coordinates.java: This class defines x,y co-ordinates of location
 - CoffeeShopDistance.java: This class stores coffee name and its distance from user

 ## Data Structures Used

-Max-Heap using Java Priority-Queue: The basic idea used is to read the input CSV file line-by-line and store the required data at every	instance.
+Max-Heap using Java Priority-Queue: The basic idea used is to read the input CSV file line-by-line and store the required data into a CoffeeShopDistance obejct at every	instance.
 For storing the closest three coffee shops seen till now, a max-heap of  size three is maintained.
-Whenever a new coffee shop data is read, I compare the distance of current coffee shop with the root element of max-heap using my comparator class.
-If the distance of current coffee shop is less, the root element is pulled-out and current coffee shop is offered.
+Whenever a new coffee shop data is read, I compare the distance of current coffee shop with the root element of max-heap using the comparator defined for PriorityQueue.
+If the distance of current coffee shop is less, the root element/ max element is pulled-out and current coffee shop is inserted.

-ArrayList: After the entire file is read, all the CoffeeShopDistance objects are added to ArrayList and printed in the increasing order of distance.
+ArrayList: After the entire file is read, all the CoffeeShopDistance objects are dequed/ extracted from the PriorityQueue and added to ArrayList.
+Finally, they are printed in the increasing order of distance (reverse order of the list).

 # Time Complexity & Analysis